inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `origin` :

-- The `origin` attribute is identifier of the origin url from where the data is to be fetched.
+- The `origin` attribute is identifier of the data source i.e origin url, from where the data is to be fetched.

 - For example
   - In case of Perceval's `GitHub` Backend, the origin is set to the GITHUB_URL + owner + repository .
-  - i.e In most cases, I've used : `https://github.com/inishchith/MeetInTheMiddle`
+  - i.e In most cases, I've used : `https://github.com/inishchith/MeetInTheMiddle` as the source of data.

 * References: